• Skip to primary navigation

-As actor, I get scripts and it’s my job to stay on script, say my lines and bring to life a character that else wrote.
-Over the course of my career, I’ve had the great honor playing some of the greatest role models ever represented on television.
-You might recognize as “Male Escort #1.”
+As an actor, get scripts and it’s my job to stay on script, to say my lines and to life a character that someone else wrote.
+Over course of my career, I’ve had the great honor playing some the greatest male role models ever represented on television. might recognize me as “Male Escort #1.”

 (Laughter)